TryNErr/AWSQCLI/testace-app/MATH_QUESTIONS_ENHANCEMENT.md

    - Questions that have been answered don't appear again
    - Progress is persisted across sessions using localStorage
    - Session scores are recorded for future reference

+4. **User Grade Level Awareness**:
+   - System automatically detects and remembers the user's grade level
+   - Question difficulty adapts to the user's grade
+   - Users can easily move up or down grade levels to find appropriate challenges
+   - Grade level preference is saved for future sessions

 ## Math Question Types by Grade Level